Disguises and masquerades ∙

 28 God chose things despised by the world, things counted as nothing at all, and used them to bring to nothing what the world considers important.

-The strategy is cunning and clever.
+The enemy’s strategy is cunning and clever.
 The enemy is shrewd and subtle.
-His plan is to infiltrate, delude, misdirect, and distract the Father’s family.
+His plan is to infiltrate, delude, misdirect, and distract the children of the King.
 The enemy’s cronies do not have to battle their way in.
 They are often invited in, by the unknowing and misguided children of the King.
+How tragic.

 Galatians 2:4 Some so-called Christians there – false ones, really – who were secretly brought in.
 They sneaked in to spy on us and take away the freedom we have in Christ Jesus.
 They wanted to enslave us.

-The Lord Jesus Christ gave a perfect illustration of this.
+The Lord Jesus Christ provided a perfect illustration.

 24 Here is another story Jesus told: The Kingdom of Heaven is like a farmer who planted good seed in his field.